onesentforth/discipleschool/content/post/half-the-world-is-online/index.md

 * Nearly the entire world population, a full 96 percent, now lives within reach of a mobile cellular network, and 90 percent of people can access the Internet through a 3G or higher speed network.

 Whenever I hear stats like these, I can't help but think about the amazing opportunities to share the gospel.
 There are almost 4 billion people using the internet!
-What would the Apostle Paul have done if he could've communicated with 4 billion people with relative little difficulty?
+What would the Apostle Paul have done if he could've communicated with 4 billion people with such little difficulty?
 What could you and I be doing to reach the masses?

 * Start a blog.
 There are lots of free options:
   * [Wordpress](http://www.wordpress.org)